 Prior to full graduation, Level Three students who have completed all course work and assignments and live in BC, Alberta, Saskatchewan and Manitoba may also be able to register with ACCT as a candidate member, check the (ACCT) website for more information.

 In Canada, regulation of a profession, such as counselling, is the responsibility of provincial governments.
 Currently all provinces have regulated or are in the process of regulating; once regulated it is expected that provinces will go ahead and create professional counselling colleges.

-Regulation in each province is different, however; in the regulated provinces, the only people that CAN use the title “counsellor’ or “psychotherapist”, or wording such as “registered’, “counselling” or “psychotherapist” are those who are members of the College in that province.
-Further to this, in Ontario and Quebec only those registered may practice psychotherapy as defined; Ontario allows the practice of ‘counselling’, as defined and differentiated from ‘psychotherapy’.
+Regulation in each province is different, however; in the regulated provinces, the only people that CAN use the title “counsellor” or “psychotherapist”, or wording such as “registered”, “counselling” or “psychotherapist” are those who are members of the College in that province.
+Further to this, Ontario and Quebec have regulations in regards to only allowing those registered with these two Colleges to practice counselling in their province.

 For more information in your province, please see the following links: